George Rapp: Harmony Society

+In 1814 the society sold their town to Mennonites for 10 times the amount originally paid for the land, and the entire commune moved west to Indiana where their new town was also known as Harmony.
+Ten years after the move to Indiana the commune moved again, this time it returned to Pennsylvania and named their town Ökonomie,' Economy.
+The Indiana settlement was sold to Robert Owen, at which point it was renamed New Harmony, Indiana.
+Rapp lived out his remaining days in Economy, Pennsylvania, until August 7, 1847, when he died at age 89.

+Family

 On February 4, 1783, Rapp married Christine Benzinger of Friolzheim.
-The couple had two children, a son, Johannes, and a daughter, Rosine.
-Johannes, who trained as a surveyor, died at the age of twenty-nine in an industrial accident.
-Johannes's name is the only one listed on a stone in the Harmonist cemetery in Harmony, Pennsylvania.
-(The Harmonists did not mark their graves.)
-The marker was donated by non-Harmonists and the Society accepted it reluctantly.
+The couple had two children, Johannes and Rosine.
+Johannes trained as a surveyor and died at 29 in an industrial accident.
+Johannes's name is the only one listed on a stone in the Harmonist cemetery in Harmony, Pennsylvania (the Harmonists did not mark their graves.)
+The marker was donated by non-Harmonists, and the society accepted it reluctantly.
 The specific location of Johannes's gravesite within the cemetery is unknown.
-Johannes's daughter, Gertrude (1808–89), later became a minor American celebrity and organized the Society's silk production at Economy, Pennsylvania.
-George Rapp later adopted Frederick Reichert (April 12, 1775 – June 24, 1834).
+Johannes's daughter Gertrude (1808–89) became a minor American celebrity and organized the society's silk production at Economy, Pennsylvania.

-Frederick Reichert, Rapp's adopted son, organized the relocation of Rapp's followers from Württemberg to Pennsylvania in 1804 and supervised the immigration of other Rappites to the United States.
-Reichert, who became known as Frederick Rapp, was the business leader and public spokesman for the Harmony Society, drew up the town plan for its new village at New Harmony, Indiana, in 1814, and served as one of the delegates to the Indiana Territory's Constitutional Convention in 1816.
+Rapp adopted Frederick Reichert (April 12, 1775 – June 24, 1834).
+Reichert organized the relocation of Rapp's followers from Württemberg to Pennsylvania in 1804 and supervised the immigration of others to the United States.
+Reichert, who became known as Frederick Rapp, was the business leader and public spokesman for the Harmony Society, drew up the town plan for its Indiana location in 1814 and served as one of the delegates to the Indiana Territory's Constitutional Convention in 1816.
 Frederick Rapp also helped choose the site for the permanent seat of government of Indiana in 1820 that was later named Indianapolis and held leadership roles in several Indiana banks.
-After the Harmonists sold their Indiana land in 1824, he relocated with other members of the Society to Economy, where he died in 1834.
+After the Harmonists sold their Indiana land in 1824, he relocated with other members of the society to Economy, where he died in 1834.